|Donald Burton New

 Pvt.
 Donald B. New was born on June 4, 1913,

-in Zumbro Township, Wabasha County,
+in Zumbro Township, Wabasha County, Minnesota, to

-Waltman-New.
-With his two brothers and sister, he grew up at 904 South
+his two brothers and sister, he grew up at 904 South

 In late August, the battalion was informed it would take part in maneuvers in Louisiana from September 1st through the 30th.
-During the maneuvers the battalion performed exceptionally well.
-After the maneuvers, instead of returning to Ft.
-Knox, the battalion remained at Camp Polk.
+During the maneuvers the battalion performed exceptionally well and were ordered to Camp Polk instead of returning to Ft.
+Knox.
 None of the members had any idea why they were being kept there.

-The battalion traveled by train to San Francisco, California, and were ferried. on the U.S.A.T.
+The battalion traveled by train, over different routes, to San Francisco, California, and were ferried. on the U.S.A.T.
 General Frank M. Coxe, to Ft.
-McDowell on Angel Island.
-On the island, they received inoculations and physicals.
-Those members of the battalion who were found to have treatable medical conditions remained behind on the island.
-They were scheduled to join the battalion at a later date.
+McDowell on Angel Island, where they received inoculations and physicals.
+Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to join the battalion at a later date.
 Other men were simply replaced.

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
-He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own.
+At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
+He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.